-“Bless the Food Before us.
+“Bless the Food Before Us.
 The Family Beside us, & The Love between us”

 The Energy of The Universe

-I believe strongly in the power of energy.
-The energy of the universe and how we all consist of different vibrations of the energy.
+We all consist of different vibrations of energy drawn from the universe to give us power.
 This is pure physics.
-Recently I saw a movie by Tom Shadyac called “I AM” where the message was: the emotions and thoughts that we have actually have an effect on everything around us.
-They did an experiment on yogurt.
-The evil thoughts made the yogurt vibrate.
+In the movie, I AM, by Tom Shadyac, there was a message that said, the emotions and thoughts we have actually have an effect on everything around us.
+They did an experiment on yogurt where evil thoughts made the yogurt vibrate.
 Amazing right?
-So by seeing this experiment, it made me consider even more the importance of blessed nutrition.
+By seeing this experiment, it can make you consider the importance of blessed nutrition.

-Benefits of Blessing Your Meals
+Benefits of Dinner Prayers and Blessing Your Meals